 Gender diversity is only one part of creating a diverse and inclusive workplace, we have lots more advice about improving equality, diversity and inclusion overall.

-There are lots of business benefits to an inclusive and diverse workplace:
+Business benefits to an inclusive and diverse workplace:

 - More diversity means more innovation, more understanding, more empathy and more perspectives – all of which strengthen your business and your products.